 - For requesting information

 - Forgiving some sort of advice

 - Transmitting news, messages, etc.

-Informal i.e. personal letters should be written to the person with whom you are close and share a special bond such as parents, siblings, friends, etc. Informal letters can be written in a friendly manner and the writer can use emotional or personal tone.
+Informal i.e. personal letters should be written to the person with whom you are close and share a special bond such as parents, siblings, friends, etc. Informal letters can be written in a friendly manner and the writer can use an emotional or personal tone.
 The language that is used to write informal letters is casual.
-Because it is the means of personal communication, there is no need to pursue any particular conventions, pattern or format.
-The writer can write these types of letters according to their own wish and necessity of the circumstances.
-The writing style or pattern of informal letters may vary depending on the country for which you belong to.
+Because it is the means of personal communication, there is no need to pursue any particular conventions, pattern, or format.
+The writer can write these types of letters according to their wish and necessity of the circumstances.
+The writing style or pattern of informal letters may vary depending on the country to which you belong.

 Useful topics for writing an informal letter for different school and college students:

 Thanking a friend or relative